grafana/alloy/docs/sources/tutorials/send-logs-to-loki.md

 Run `docker compose up` to start your Docker container and open <http://localhost:3000> in your browser to view the Grafana UI.

 {{< admonition type="note" >}}
-If you the following error when you start your Docker container, `docker: 'compose' is not a docker command`, use the command `docker-compose up` to start your Docker container.
+If you encounter the following error when you start your Docker container, `docker: 'compose' is not a docker command`, use the command `docker-compose up` to start your Docker container.
 {{< /admonition >}}

 ## Configure {{% param "PRODUCT_NAME" %}}